Hands-on: Apple Watch Series 8 and Apple Watch Ultra

-Today we saw Apple unveil the enhanced Apple Watch Series 8 and all-new Apple Watch Ultra.
-Now media in attendance at the event are sharing hands-on photos, videos, and impressions after handling the new hardware.
+During the “Far Out” event, we saw Apple unveil the enhanced Apple Watch Series 8 and all-new Apple Watch Ultra.
+The media in attendance at the event are sharing hands-on photos, videos, and impressions after handling the new hardware.

 Apple Watch Ultra